 - a) When competing in doubles events the competition ranking shall normally be an average of the individual paddlers' rankings (all halves rounded down).
-Example: division 4 paddler and division 5 paddler average 4 (ignoring the half), race in 4_4 K2. - b) Paddlers ranked in division 1, 2 or 3 must race over the 20km course. - c) Paddlers ranked 4, 5 or 6 must race over the 13km course, but may also race up in the 20km when partnering a Div 1, 2 or 3 paddler.
-(This change to be introduced in Sept 2024.) - d) There is no Division 1_1 K2 at regional races (which also means there is no K2 race for a Division 2 paddler racing with a Division 1 paddler.
-A Division 1 paddler may race with a Division 3 paddler in Division 2_2 K2 and so on using the two principles above.) - e) All paddlers competing in crew boats must show their singles ranking on the entry form and these rankings must be shown on the results. - f) Paddlers ranked in GST Divisions may race with higher ranked paddlers and will be counted as Div 9.
-Division 4 paddlers may only race 8 mile races with lower ranked paddlers.
-Division 1-3 paddlers may only race 12 mile races with lower ranked paddlers.
+Example: division 4 paddler and division 5 paddler average 4 (ignoring the half), race in 4_4 K2. - b) Paddlers ranked in division 1, 2 or 3 must race over the 20km course. - c) Paddlers ranked 4, 5 or 6 must race over the 13km course, but may also race up in the 20km when partnering a Div 1, 2 or 3 paddler - d) There is no Division 1_1 K2 at regional races (which also means there is no K2 race for a Division 2 paddler racing with a Division 1 paddler.
+A Division 1 paddler may race with a Division 3 paddler in Division 2_2 K2 and so on using the two principles above.) - e) All paddlers competing in crew boats must show their singles ranking on the entry form and these rankings must be shown on the results. - f) Paddlers ranked in GST Divisions may race with higher ranked paddlers and will be counted as Div 9..
+Division 1-3 paddlers may only race 20km races with lower ranked paddlers.